 I do recommend mixing the marinara sauce into the spaghetti squash noodles at the very last minute, or the noodles can become soggy.
 For this reason, leftovers of this recipe are not as good as the freshly made dish.
 Although I do like to put them in a small baking dish, sprinkle them with some Parmesan and bake in a 350F oven for 15 minutes.

 - 1 small spaghetti squash, about 2 lb.

 - 1 cup marinara sauce, no added sugar (Rao's is a great brand)

 - Using a large, sharp knife, cut the squash in half lengthwise: place it on a sturdy cutting board, slice off the stem end of the squash, then stand the squash upright on this flat end and carefully use your knife to slice it in half.

 - Using a spoon, remove the seeds and pulp.

 - Rake a fork back and forth across the squash to remove its flesh in strands.
-Transfer to two plates.
+Divide among four plates.
 Pour the tomato sauce on top and sprinkle with the Parmesan.
 Don't pre-mix the sauce into the strands - this will result in soggy "noodles."
-Allow each diner to mix the sauce and cheese into their own noodles.
+Allow each diner to mix the sauce and cheese into their own spaghetti squash noodles.